 The university cannot guarantee that owners and managers are employing their best efforts to maintain the standards, that all residents are complying with BYU standards, or that contracted living units always meet the physical criteria.
 Thus, students are individually responsible to carefully choose an acceptable apartment and compatible roommates.
 Students should first inform their area management if they suspect that the standards and the physical criteria are not being maintained.
 Students may also contact the BYU Off-Campus Housing Office and/or the BYU Honor Code Office with concerns after efforts for resolution have been made with area management.

 Because a student's living environment has a profound influence on academic performance and spiritual growth, BYU promotes an environment in contracted off-campus housing facilities that is consistent with its mission and with the moral virtues taught by The Church of Jesus Christ of Latter-day Saints.
 Specifically, the BYU off-campus housing program sets guidelines for landlords and students, which, if followed, will cultivate that desired moral climate.
-BYU off-campus housing personnel attempt to rectify any deviations from these standards and policy guidelines.
+BYU Off-Campus Housing personnel attempt to educate, inform, and rely on students and landlords to rectify these standards and policy guidelines.